-We are an independent organisation that prides itself in being 100% transparent and are not governed by any government department.
+We are an independent organisation that prides itself in being 100% transparent, we are not governed by any government organisation.

 We use a secure app to keep all of our Water Keepers in constant communication with each other and allow them to share live intelligence between each other, therefore keeping everybody right up to date at all times.

 Fishery Watch is dedicated to the issues of predation, pollution & fish disease, we are also looking to help fisheries with the problems around evasive fish and plant species.

 Whatever style of angling you participate in, if you fish with rod and line, then Fishery Watch is here for you and to protect the sport we all love.

 Fishery Watch prides itself in operating in a totally legal manner, we meet every legal requirement need to operate.
 We totally respect the law of the land, You can ask us anything and will always respond with a truthful answer.

 The level of dedication within our organisation is second to none.
 We only speak the truth and, are totally up front with the facts.